OpenMOSS/MOSS-Transcribe-Diarize/README.md

 | Fusion | Audio features replace <code>&lt;&#124;audio_pad&#124;&gt;</code> embeddings via `masked_scatter` |
 | Output format | Compact `[start][Sxx]text[end]` transcript with speaker tags such as `[S01]` |

+This repository includes the custom Transformers code required to load the model with `trust_remote_code=True`.

 ## Evaluation

-### Objective Evaluation

-We evaluate MOSS-Transcribe-Diarize using three objective metrics: Character Error Rate (CER), concatenated minimum-permutation Character Error Rate (cpCER), and Δcp.
+We evaluate MOSS-Transcribe-Diarize using three objective metrics: Character Error Rate (CER), concatenated minimum-permutation Character Error Rate (cpCER), and Delta-cp.
 Lower is better for all metrics.
 Best results are bolded, second-best results are underlined.
 A dash (`-`) indicates that the result is unavailable.

 <div style="overflow-x: auto;">
 <table style="white-space: nowrap;">